datacamp/courses-introduction-to-python/chapter1.md

 ```

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
-## What's that type?
+## Guess the type

-To find out the class of a value or a variable that refers to that value, you can use the `type()` function.
+To find out the type of a value or a variable that refers to that value, you can use the `type()` function.
 Suppose you've defined a variable `a`, but you forgot the type of this variable.
 Simply executing

 ```
 type(a)